jolau/VibrationDAQ/README.md

 | FACTOR_32         | 6875                            | 1.678467                           | 3437.5                                      |
 | FACTOR_64         | 3437.5                          | 0.839233                           | 1718.75                                     |
 | FACTOR_128        | 1718.75                         | 0.419617                           | 859.375                                     |

+### Spectral average count
+The `spectral_avg_count determines determine the number of FFT records that the ADcmXL3021 averages when generating the final FFT result.
+Up to 255 records.
+Good for getting FFT measurements over longer time periods.

 ### Example config with explanation
 ```yaml